 The Leading by Example (LBE) program encompasses all of Massachusetts' executive agencies, many authorities, and public institutions of higher education.
 These entities own 80 million square feet of buildings and thousands of vehicles, employ more than 65,000 people, and include large and small college campuses, prison complexes, hospitals, highway depots, state park visitor centers, and youth detention facilities, to name just a few.

-Executive Order 484, (“Leading by Example: Clean Energy and Efficient Buildings”), which was established in April 2007:
+Executive Order 484 (“Leading by Example: Clean Energy and Efficient Buildings”) was established in April 2007 to:

 - established minimum energy requirements for new construction